ellisonleao/magictools/README.md

 * :tada: [QICI](http://www.qiciengine.com/) -  Efficient web-based tool for creating HTML5 games.
 * :moneybag: [RPGMaker](http://www.rpgmakerweb.com/) - series of programs for the development of role-playing games.
 * :tada: [Rajawali](https://github.com/Rajawali/Rajawali) - Android OpenGL ES 2.0/3.0 Engine
+* :tada: [raylib](https://www.raylib.com/) - a simple and easy-to-use library to enjoy videogames programming, hardware accelerated with OpenGL (1.1, 2.1, 3.3 or ES 2.0)
 * :tada: [Ren'Py](http://www.renpy.org/) - An open-source visual novel engine using the Python language in simplified form.
 It supports Windows, Mac OS X, Linux, Android and iOS.
 * :tada: [Rpgboss](http://rpgboss.com) - A 2d rpg game engine and editor based on scala and libgdx.
 Ease of use, with no programming knowledge.
 * :tada: [SDL](http://libsdl.org/) - SDL is a cross-platform library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.